hamzabourak/stubifier/README.md

 # Stubifier
 Stub endpoints in any easy and isolated way.<br />
 <br />
-**Stubifier** uses a Service Worker to stub endpoints at the browser level:
+**Stubifier** uses a Service Worker to stub endpoints at the browser level.

 # Benefits
 1. No need to run any server or modify your backend code.